Morgan Freeman: "I'm in hell!"

 4. Legends.
 Here's what an all-time San Francisco Giants team would look like:

-1B Willie McCovey – with Orlando Cepeda as a backup, or DH in AL parks
+1B Willie McCovey – with Orlando Cepeda as a backup, or as the DH in AL parks

 2B Jeff Kent